zehnlabs-com/ibkr-portfolio-rebalancer/docs/troubleshooting.md

 ### 🏦 IBKR Gateway Problems

 **Gateway won't log in:**
+- **MOST COMMON**: Check if it's Sunday after 01:00 ET - you need to approve MFA on IBKR Mobile app
+- **SECOND MOST COMMON**: Check if you're logged into IBKR Client Portal or TWS - only one login allowed
 - Access IBKR Gateway via NoVNC at `http://localhost:6080`
 - Verify IBKR account has API access enabled
+- Ensure IBKR Key (Mobile app) MFA is properly configured

 **API connection failures:**
 - Ensure gateway completed login (wait 60+ seconds after start)
+- **Weekly Restart**: If it's Sunday, approve the MFA prompt on your IBKR Mobile app
+- **Login Conflict**: Log out of IBKR Client Portal/TWS if you're currently logged in
 - Make sure your IBKR account is properly setup and has the right permissions

 ### Event Processing Issues